Confirmation

 More information on the Sacrament of Confirmation, what it is and what it is not, from Franciscan Media.

-For information on Adult Confirmation, please click here.
+For information on Holy Spirit's Adult Confirmation program, click here.

-For information on High School Confirmation, please click here.
+For information on Holy Spirit's High School Confirmation program, click here.

-For information on High School Confirmation, please click here.
+For information on Holy Spirit's High School Confirmation program, click here.